foogaro/google-cloud-professional-cloud-architect-notes/README.md

 * read the question once.
 * re-read the question pausing at each interval (comma or dot), and check if that is a customer pain or a requirement.
 * at every pause think about a technology you would use or that is involved.
-* once re-read the question pausing, try to answer without reading the possible questions.
+* once re-read the question pausing, try to answer without reading the available answers.
-* check the questions, and find the ones that came up in your mind at first.
+* check the available answers, and find the ones that came up in your mind at first.
 * if in doubt, go for exclusion.
-* if still in doubt, stick with your best answer and mark it for review - you might find the answer following along with the other questions.
+* if still in doubt, stick with your best answer and mark it for review - you might find the answer following along with the other questions in the exam.

 It's a 2 hours long exam, with 50 questions, and there is no break.